 - Senior executives assess the organizational threat profile relative to the ERM and prioritize the risk management measures

 When these stakeholders are enabled to collaborate synergistically, the entire threat modeling practice can scale organically to any number of required threat models the organization may require.
 In such an environment, developers and architects themselves build and update the application threat models of the projects for which they are responsible.
 Security teams then can review and provide guidance to development teams as and when required.

 Development and security build on each other’s work, thereby reducing the time and effort required to build and maintain threat models significantly.
 By collaboratively involving multiple stakeholders in the threat modeling process, organizations are able to scale to the level of 1,000s of threat models annually.

-A scalable threat modeling software is critical for organizations seeking a secure SDLC practice within the constraints of their available resources.
-With scalability, the security personnel gains significant efficiency and momentum as they are increasingly freed to implement long-term security objectives.
-Scalable threat modeling is built upon the three pillars of automation, integration, and collaboration also creates significant payoffs for the architectural and development team as well as the senior executives.
+A scalable threat modeling solution is critical for organizations seeking a secure SDLC practice within the constraints of available resources.
+With scalability, the security personnel gains significant efficiency and momentum as they are increasingly freed to focus on holistic security, enhancements and improvements.
+Scalable threat modeling built upon the three pillars of automation, integration, and collaboration also creates significant payoffs for the architectural and development team as well as the senior executives.
 Scalability is a win-win across the entire organization.